SassanKermani/DB-Project/readme.md

 - set up so user needs an api key to get in
 - (DONE)build a full crud for about
 - (DONE)build a full crud for info
+- (DONE)make a genral purpus query for the about collection
+- make a genral purpus query for the info collection

 # Nameing convention